gulzar-alam/gulzaralam.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I’m M. Haseeb, a control engineer and an enthusiastic programmer, currently enrolled in the [Department of Electrical Engineering](http://www.kfupm.edu.sa/departments/ee/default.aspx) at KFUPM, Saudi Arabia as a full time graduate student.
+I’m Gulzar Alam, a software engineer and an enthusiastic researcher, currently graduated fron the  in the [College of Information and Computer Science with a major in Software Engineering](http://www.kfupm.edu.sa/departments/ics/default.aspx) at KFUPM, Saudi Arabia as a full time graduate student (Fully Funded Scholarship).

-Most of my research work is focused on **Machine Drives** and **Multilevel Inverters**.
-I’ve published two conference papers for **Two-Phase Symmetrical Induction Motor Drive** and currently working on 4 potential papers on **Finite Set Control Model Predictive Torque Control of Induction Motor**.
-Recently I've started exploring the usefulness of machine learning in industrial drives.
+Most of my research work is focused on **Cyber Security, Software Security, IoT, AI** and **Software Engineering**.
+I’ve published three conference papers within the domain **Cyber Security** and currently working on 6 potential papers on **Cyber Security, Software Security, IoT, AI, Software Quality and Assurance**.
+Recently I've started exploring the usefulness and application of machine learning and deep learning for cyber security.

-I study topics including stochastic theory, advanced power electronic, convex optimization theory, evolutionary programming, adaptive control, digital signal processing, machine learning: introduction to fundamentals and intelligent control.
-As today's world is increasingly made possible through verification of software simulations, my work also is more focused towards the experimental validation of the proposed design simulations.
+I am passionate, self-motivated, reliable, responsible, and hard working individual.
+To be a part of highly competitive and dynamic team, learning exponentially.
+Seeking a career in an organized and professional environment.
+Highly, as to build and polish my skills to meet the competitive organization needs through a result oriented approach.

-I received my M.Sc from [UET Lahore - Department of Electrical Engineering](https://www.uet.edu.pk/faculties/facultiesinfo/department?RID=introduction&id=9), and my B.Sc. from [PU - Department of Electrical Engineering](http://pu.edu.pk/home/subdepartment/67003).
-I consider myself an inter-disciplinary nomad, working in disciplines like computer science, information science, electrical engineering, and management science.
+I received my BS (Hons) from [UOM KP - Department of Software Engineering](https://se.uom.edu.pk/).
+I consider myself an inter-disciplinary nomad, working in disciplines like computer science,cyber security, information science, Software engineering, and management science.